 Now, if you click on any of the cells of column E except E8, you will see that the relatively referred cells have been changed in the formula bar but the absolutely referred cell has remained the same.

-Related Content: How to Keep a Cell Fixed in Excel Formula (4 Easy Ways)
+Related Content: How to Use Cell References in Excel Formula (All Possible Ways)

 2. Relative Reference for a Range of Cells

 You can also use relative references for a range of cells.
 Consider the following example, you want to find out the total price for pen, pencil and notebook for different customers.
 The unit price for those items is given in cell C4:C6.

 ➤ Type the following formula in cell E9,

 Here, D9:D11 is the selected range of cells with relative reference and $C$4:$C$6 is the selected range of cells with absolute reference.

 You will automatically get the value in the E10 and E11 cells along with cell E9.